satya-ssmr/Dunnhumby_Project/README.md

 These datasets collectively offer a holistic view of Tesco's retail landscape.

-### **Current Stage: SQL and Power BI for EDA**
+### **Current Stage: SQL and Jupyter Notebooks for EDA**

-Currently, I am conducting exploratory data analysis (EDA) using SQL for data querying and Power BI for visualization.
+Currently, I am using SQL for data querying and Jupyter Notebook for exploratory data analysis.
 This combination allows for efficient handling of large datasets and the creation of interactive, insightful visualizations.

-### **Future Plans: Python for Advanced Analysis**
+### **Future Plans: scikit for Advanced Analysis**

 In the subsequent phases, I will use Python for more complex exploratory analysis.
 The choice of Python, particularly the Pandas library, is due to its powerful data manipulation capabilities, which are essential for handling and analyzing large datasets.